MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 :::image type="content" source="./media/troubleshoot-cicd/create-new-folder.png" alt-text="Screenshot of error message when the workspace can't connect.":::

-**Solution**: If the folder you're trying to connect doesn't exist, has been deleted, or differs in case sensitivity from existing folders in the repository, you're asked if you want to create a new folder.
+**Cause**: If the folder you're trying to connect doesn't exist, has been deleted, or differs in case sensitivity from existing folders in the repository, you're asked if you want to create a new folder.
 This can happen if you're connecting to a new branch, or if the folder was deleted from the branch.

+**Solution**:

-To create a new folder and connect it to the workspace choose **Create and sync**.
+* To create a new folder and connect it to the workspace choose **Create and sync**.
-To connect the workspace to a different folder, select **Cancel** and choose another folder in the workspace settings of the git integration tab.
+* To connect the workspace to a different folder, select **Cancel** and choose another folder in the workspace settings of the git integration tab.

 #### The Source control icon doesn't have a number